Tejas-H5/MacroRunner/README.md

 # API Documentation / details

-One problem with this approach to macros is that even though you will be writing far less code that is far simpler, you won't get any autocomplete, so I have to write a bunch of documentation on all of the objects that I've injected (sigh).
+One problem with this approach to macros is that even though you will be writing far less code that is far simpler, you won't get any autocomplete for injected objects, so I have to write a bunch of documentation (sigh).
 There may be functions that I omit due to them being too insignificant.

 ## Injected objects?